 Here’s what to know about tools that could help you save for education costs for yourself, your child, or your grandchild.

 Higher education comes with one of the biggest price tags most of us will face.
-With tuition and room and board at many private four-year colleges topping $50,000 a year,1 even affluent Americans have to plan well in advance for their children’s or grandchildren’s education funding, says Robert G. Petix Jr., lead wealth planning strategist for Wells Fargo Wealth & Investment Management.
+With tuition and room and board at many private four-year colleges topping $50,000 a year,1 even affluent Americans have to plan well in advance for their children’s or grandchildren’s education funding, says Robert G. Petix Jr., senior wealth strategist for Wells Fargo Wealth & Investment Management.

 “The whole issue of the affordability of higher education is a big concern, especially for those who may not qualify for financial aid because of their income level,” Petix says.
-That said, families have many strategies and tools at their disposal, from planning ahead and using tax-smart investing to seeking merit scholarships and making strategic choices about which school and program to enroll in.
+That said, families have many strategies and tools at their disposal, from planning ahead and using investing to seeking merit scholarships and making strategic choices about which school and program to enroll in.

 Even older generations are thinking more about plans for education funding, Petix says.
-Many grandparents want to contribute toward a grandchild’s college costs, and upcoming changes to federal financial aid guidelines will make it even more beneficial for grandparents to contribute.
+Many grandparents want to contribute toward a grandchild’s college costs, and upcoming changes to federal financial aid guidelines may make it even more beneficial for grandparents to contribute.

-Here, Petix focuses on an important component of covering the costs of education: Building and maximizing the savings for your education funding.
+Here, Petix focuses on an important component of covering the costs of education: building and maximizing the savings for your education funding.

 Planning education funding for your child

 Petix says that 529 college savings plans are a popular way to save for a child’s college costs.